-Neuroendocrine systems in crustaceans - endocrine control of moulting and metamorphosis-Neuroendocrine system in insects-endocrine control of moulting - metamorphos is and reproduction.
+Neuroendocrine systems in crustaceans - endocrine control in moulting and metamorphosis-Neuroendocrine system in insects - endocrine control in moulting - metamorphosis and reproduction.

 UNIT III PITUITARY AND THYROID GLANDS

 Adenohypophyseal and Neurohypophyseal hormones in human- Hypothalamic control of hypophyseal hormones- Structure and endocrinology of Pituitary- Phylogeny, structure and functioning of Thyroid gland-Endocrinology of Parathyroid and Calcium regulation in body.